 Renee is our practice manager.
 She is responsible for the clinic operations.

 Renee has come from a background of allied health, and prior to this role was a remedial massage therapist.
 She studied at the Australasian College of Natural Therapies in remedial massage therapy (2000).
-She also has qualifications in Pilates and Counselling.
+She also has qualifications in Pilates, Counselling and Practice Management.

 Janice is the practice WHS manager and also manages the accounts.
-Janice was retired for 2.5 years after running her own business for 30 years.
-Janice felt the need to return to work for a couple of days a week to save her sanity.
+Janice was retired for 2.5 years after running her own business for 30 years, and felt the need to return to work for a couple of days a week to save her sanity.